StephanieArgy/StephanieArgy.github.io/pcsnotes_c3_w1.md

 This kind of programming is called "event-driven programming."
 We set up functions that run when events happen.  (e.g. when user clicks on something, something happens.)

 ###Traversing the DOM

+Can traverse: Wake up function on one element, perform change on another:

+**input -- p -- div**: Can wake up the vent with the input, then target the function on the div.

 Can use .next() or .prev()